tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

   // match an edge pattern-- symbolized by ()-[]->(), where () is node, -[]-> is a directed edge
   // "v" is a vertex set variable holding the selected vertex set.
   // {name: acctName} is a JSON style filter.
-It's equivalent to "a.name == acctName" v = SELECT b
+It's equivalent to "a.name == acctName"
+  // ":transfer" is the label of the edge type "transfer". "e" is the alias of the matched edge. v = SELECT b
       FROM (a:Account {name: acctName})-[e:transfer]->(b:Account)
       //for each matched edge, accumulate e.amount into the local accumulator of b.